GeeWee/geewee.github.io/_posts/2020-08-18-publishing-workflow.md

 ### 1. Write in Google Docs
 I've tried a couple of different ways to write, including plain text editors, using markdown and using a collaborative editor like Google Docs.
-An actual word processor is best for the following reasons
+I used to author my posts in markdown, but I've since gone away from that for the following reasons

 - It's much easier to collaborate and get feedback and reviews.
 A markdown file published to github somewhere is much less accessible than Google Docs, where reviewers can leave actual comments.
 - It's just a little easier.
 In markdown you're free to add spaces to the lines, but you also have to manual do line breaking, and you need a separate window open to check the output of your work.